 Watering Needs: Keep the soil consistently moist but not waterlogged.

-Location Tips: Ideal for garden borders or wildflower gardens.
-Space plants to ensure good air circulation.
+Location Tips: Perfect for garden borders or wildflower gardens.
+Space plants to so there is good air circulation.

 Growing Conditions: Likes moist, rich soil and partial to full shade.